Principal bundles under reductive groups: Universal and minimal reductive groupoids

-\begin{cor} Let $H$ be as in Theorem~\textup{\ref{t:main}}, $K$ be a reductive groupoid over $H$, and $k'$ be an extension of $k$.
-Suppose that either $k'$ is finite over $k$ or that $X$ is quasi-compact.
-Then $K_{k'}$ is minimally reductive over $H_{k'}$ if and only if $K$ is minimally reductive over $H$. \end{cor}
+\begin{cor} Let $K$ be a reductive groupoid over $H$ and $k'$ be an extension of $k$.
+Suppose that $H^0_H(X,\sO_X)$ is as in Theorem~\textup{\ref{t:main}}, and that either $k'$ is finite over $k$ or that $X$ is quasi-compact.
+Then $K$ is minimally reductive over $H$ if and only if $K_{k'}$ is minimally reductive over $H_{k'}$. \end{cor}